kris-at-occ/dev-container/README.md

 * python:3 : this is the name of image used to create the container
 * /bin/bash : run this command (shell) once the container is created

+At the Linux prompt execute the init script:

+`... # . init-dev-environment.sh`

 Open your favorite Pyhton IDE (or text editor), create some code and run it in the Docker terminal window :)